 On Thursday the 27th of April, we proudly hosted our first FABWA event of 2017.

 We took to the Hall & Wilcox office in Collins Street, Melbourne to see our FABWA event spark a fascinating talk.
-The audience comprised of both men and women from a range of different cultural backgrounds.
-Despite this diversity, the whole audience was engaged in Fiona’s discussion.
+The audience was comprised of men and women from a range of cultural backgrounds.
+Despite the diversity in the audience, everyone was engaged in Fiona’s discussion.
 Fiona’s all-embracing approach meant everybody was able to relate to the subject at hand.

 Fiona recounted her own experience as a young (and at times, naïve) Australian woman entering the Arab region.
 As a result, Fiona provided wonderful tips and insights into navigating this experience, such as learning from a faux pas.